Genesis Vision (GVT) Trading 0% Lower Over Last 7 Days

-Genesis Vision (GVT) traded flat against the U.S. dollar during the 24 hour period ending at 8:00 AM E.T. on June 6th.
-One Genesis Vision token can currently be bought for approximately $0.0934 or 0.00000310 BTC on major cryptocurrency exchanges.
-During the last seven days, Genesis Vision has traded down 0% against the U.S. dollar.
-Genesis Vision has a total market cap of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last day.
+Genesis Vision (GVT) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM E.T. on June 9th.
+One Genesis Vision token can now be purchased for approximately $0.0934 or 0.00000310 BTC on major cryptocurrency exchanges.
+Genesis Vision has a market capitalization of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last day.
+In the last seven days, Genesis Vision has traded 0% lower against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.